What Does a U.S. Park Police Officer Do?

-The United States of America is home to some of the most recognizable natural and man-made landmarks in the world.
+The United States is home to some of the most recognizable natural and man-made landmarks in the world.
 In order to ensure the enjoyment of these landmarks for ages to come and to keep the millions of visitors they receive each year safe, someone must be tasked with their protection.
-That's where the job of the U.S. Park Police comes in.
+That's where U.S. Park Police Officers come in.

 The U.S. Park Police is among the oldest federal law enforcement agencies in the country, having been established shortly after the U.S. Marshals Service.
 The park police were created by President George Washington, and have been working to keep federal lands safe for more than 200 years.

 The job of a U.S. park police officer often includes:

 - Providing security services at national monuments and memorials

 - Providing general law and traffic enforcement